DataFire/Integrations/integrations/generated/amazonaws_rds/README.md

   * Marker [String](#string)

 ### DBClusterSnapshotNotFoundFault
-* DBClusterSnapshotNotFoundFault `object`:  <i>DBClusterSnapshotIdentifier</i> does not refer to an existing DB cluster snapshot.
+* DBClusterSnapshotNotFoundFault `object`:  <i>DBClusterSnapshotIdentifier</i> doesn't refer to an existing DB cluster snapshot.

 ### DBEngineVersion
 * DBEngineVersion `object`:  This data type is used as a response element in the action <a>DescribeDBEngineVersions</a>.